Narimene-Dkhil/Coding-Dojo-Bootcamp/Web Fundamentals Part Time/CSS/Practice/User Card/README.md

 - Use CSS to recreate the above image
 - Use position to properly set the icon image as show above

+## Technologies Used
+- HTML - For structuring the page.
+- CSS - For styling the text elements as per the assignment.